 • Food: We use fresh local products to provide the best Peruvian food, and on day 3, you will prepare a Pachamanca underground Barbecue with hot stones.
 We provide vegetarian, vegan, and GF meals.

-• Equipment: We provide kitchen tents, dining tents, toilet tents, tables, chairs, Eureka 4 people tents for every 2 hikers, and Eureka 2 people tents for solo travelers.
+• Equipment: We provide kitchen tents, dining tents, toilet tents, tables, chairs, Eureka 4-person tents for every 2 hikers, and Eureka 2-person tents for solo travelers.

 • Transportation: We provide door-to-door service.
 We will start the tour from your hotel in any location in Cusco city.
 After the tour, we will also send you back to your hotel.
 We are the only company that offers panoramic trains (Vistadome or 360°) on the way back to relax and enjoy the stunning scenery.